precice/precice.github.io/pages/docs/tooling/tooling-performance-analysis.md

 └── precice-config.xml
 ```

-where the naming pattern is `partitipant-rank-file_number`.
+where the naming pattern is `participant-rank-file_number`.
 To find and merge these files run:

 ```console
 $ ls